Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

 #### Prediction of conformational or discontinuous B-cell epitopes:

 To determine conformational epitopes, it is important to first have an accurate 3D model for the structure of an antigen protein.
-In previous steps, Phyre215 provided a 3D model, and that can be used for this analysis.
-However, to confirm that model’s validity, SWISS-MODEL24 was also used to generate a 3D structure for Protein 1 using its sequence.
-Notably, the model generated by SWISS-MODEL was different from the one predicted by Phyre2 (Phyre 215: c3hvdB 99% identity/100% Confidence, SWISS-Model24: 1t6b 100% identity/ 99.85% Coverage).
+In previous steps, Phyre2<sup>15</sup> provided a 3D model, and that can be used for this analysis.
+However, to confirm that model’s validity, SWISS-MODEL<sup>24</sup> was also used to generate a 3D structure for Protein 1 using its sequence.
+Notably, the model generated by SWISS-MODEL was different from the one predicted by Phyre2<sup>15</sup> (Phyre 2: c3hvdB 99% identity/100% Confidence, SWISS-Model24: 1t6b 100% identity/ 99.85% Coverage).
 We need an accurate 3D representation to be able to identify the outer structures of a protein and then select the peptides on the outer regions which are most likely to bind to immune cells.

-To resolve this conflict and choose the best 3D structure, the models were verified via BLASTp25,26 alignment to the PDB database.
+To resolve this conflict and choose the best 3D structure, the models were verified via BLASTp<sup>25,26</sup> alignment to the PDB database.
 The top hit was PDB: 1T6B\_X with 100% identity, indicating that the SWISS-model was more accurate because it matched accurately and completely to the full sequence in the reference database.
-The results from BLASTp25,26 and PDB files for both models are included in supplementary materials.
+The results from BLASTp<sup>25,26</sup> and PDB files for both models are included in supplementary materials.

-To predict epitopes on the 3D structure, DiscoTope27 hosted on the IEDB server was utilized.
+To predict epitopes on the 3D structure, DiscoTope<sup>27</sup> hosted on the IEDB server was utilized.
 The predictions were plotted by residue in Figure 3 and the epitopes were filtered using R to identify the top five to match the previous analysis for linear epitopes and is summarized in Table 6.
-The scripts used to generate the figures and analysis along with the raw data output from DiscoTope27 are included in supplementary materials.
+The scripts used to generate the figures and analysis along with the raw data output from DiscoTope<sup>27</sup> are included in supplementary materials.

-Figure 3: Figure showing DiscoTope27 Score by Residue.
-The green shaded portions indicate the presence of conformational epitopes based on DiscoTope27 score threshold of -7.7.
+Figure 3: Figure showing DiscoTope<sup>27</sup> Score by Residue.
+The green shaded portions indicate the presence of conformational epitopes based on DiscoTope score threshold of -7.7.
 There are several predicted epitopes.

-Table 6: Table showing Average score, sequences and mapped domains for the top five predicted epitopes from the analysis performed using DiscoTope27.
+Table 6: Table showing Average score, sequences and mapped domains for the top five predicted epitopes from the analysis performed using DiscoTope<sup>27</sup>.
 Epitopes are ranked based on Score.